lab1092/blender-manual_ja/manual/preferences/file.rst

 Filter File Extensions
-   By activating this, file dialog windows will only show appropriate files (i.e. ``.blend`` files when loading a complete :guilabel:`Blender` setting).
+   By activating this, file dialog windows will only show appropriate files (i.e. ``.blend`` files when loading a complete *Blender* setting).
 The selection of file types may be changed in the file dialog window.
 Hide Dot File/Datablocks
    Hide file which start with ``.`` on file browsers (in Linux and Apple systems, ``.`` files are hidden).
 Hide Recent Locations
-   Hides the :guilabel:`Recent` panel of the :guilabel:`File Browser` window which displays recently accessed folders.
+   Hides the *Recent* panel of the *File Browser* window which displays recently accessed folders.
 Show Thumbnails
-   Displays a thumbnail of images and movies when using the :guilabel:`File Browser`.
+   Displays a thumbnail of images and movies when using the *File Browser*.

 Auto Save